Danny Murtaugh: As manager

+Death and legacy

+Murtaugh suffered a stroke on November 30, 1976, just two months after retiring.
+After falling into a coma, he died at age 59 on December 2 at Crozier-Chester Medical Center in Upland, Pennsylvania.
+His funeral occurred on December 6 at Our Lady of Peace Roman Catholic Church in Folsom, Pennsylvania, attended by over 800 people, including multiple members of the Pirates organization: Willie Stargell, Bill Robinson, Bruce Kison, Dave Giusti, Larry Demery, Jim Rooker, Al Oliver, and Bob Robertson.
+Coaches Don Leppert and José Pagán also attended, along with Steve Blass and Manny Sanguillen.
+Afterwards, a 70-car procession led Murtaugh's body to its resting place at Sts.
+Peter and Paul Cemetery in Marple Township.
+The number 40 he wore as the Bucs' manager was retired by the Pirates on April 7, 1977.

 Murtaugh was a two-time winner (1960 and 1971) of The Sporting News Manager of the Year Award.
 He compiled a 1,115–950–3 record in 2,068 games (.540), second in Pirates history behind only Fred Clarke.
-In addition to his two National League pennants and world championships, he won four Eastern Division titles (1970–71, 1974–75), and no Pirates manager has won more division titles in a tenure since his death.
+In addition to his two National League pennants and world championships, he won four Eastern Division titles (1970–1971-1974–1975), and no Pirates manager has won more division titles in their tenure since his death.
 In twelve full seasons as manager, he led the Pirates to a winning record nine times; his five postseason appearances with the Pirates is still the most by any manager in team history.